sinshu/numflat-tensor-adapter/README.md

 var c = new Mat<double>(3, 3);

-// Use a TensorSpan method.
+// You can use methods designed for TensorSpan<T>.
 Tensor.Add(a.AsTensorSpan(), b.AsTensorSpan(), c.AsTensorSpan());
 ```